RobertoPrevato/azure-storage-python/README.md

-# Forked and edited to use `asyncio` and asynchronous web requests
+# Forked and edited to use asyncio

 This is a fork of the official [Python Azure Storage SDK](https://github.com/Azure/azure-storage-python), edited to work with `asyncio` and `aiohttp`, to support asynchronous non blocking web requests to REST APIs.